Blue-eyed ground dove: Description

 The blue-eyed ground dove is 15.5 cm long.
 The male's head, neck, wing coverts, uppertail coverts, and breast are purplish red.
 Its lower breast, belly, flanks, shoulders, and back are browner.
 Its vent and undertail coverts are white.
 The closed wing shows dark brown and chestnut with iridescent blue spots.
 The central tail feathers are rufous and the outer ones darker.
 Its eye is blue surrounded by bare gray skin.
 The adult female is paler, especially on its underparts.
 The juvenile has rufous edges on many feathers and the wing's spots are obscure.

 Distribution and habitat

 The blue-eyed ground dove inhabits open savannah and grasslands in the Brazilian cerrado.
 The only reliable records since 1980 are in the states of Minas Gerais, Mato Grosso, and Mato Grosso do Sul, and only in the first of these have any been seen since 2007.
 There are historical records of specimens from Mato Grosso in the early 1800s, São Paulo in 1904, and Goiás in the early 1940s.

+The species was rediscovered in 2015, and about 27 individuals among the only known population were left in 2017.
+In 2023, the chicks of this species were reared in captivity for the first time.